 ADVOCACY

-Finding Our Voices is gathering and amplifying survivor voices from across our state to finally move the needle on domestic abuse in Maine!
+Finding Our Voices is gathering and amplifying survivor voices from across our state to curb the raging epidemic that is domestic abuse in Maine.

 Finding Our Voices gathered 13 domestic abuse survivors to provide in-person and written testimony in March 2025 for LD670, which would add Coercive Control to the definition of domestic abuse in Maine.
 The sponsor was Rep. Holly Eaton.
 Governor Janet T. Mills signed this bill into law on June 20 2025.